LENINUTHUP/Car-price-features-prediction/README.md

 4. **Hyperparameter Tuning:** Performing hyperparameter tuning on the best-performing model to potentially improve its performance.
 5. **Feature Importance Analysis:** Identifying the significant variables affecting car prices.
 6. **Visualization:** Visualizing model performance, feature importance, and outlier detection.
+## Results
+The Jupyter Notebook presents the performance metrics for each model, including R-squared, MSE, and MAE.
+It also identifies the most important features affecting car prices based on the feature importance analysis.
+The scatter plots provide a visual comparison of the models' predictive capabilities, while the box plots show the distribution of car prices and highlight any outliers.
+Finally, it shows the results of hyperparameter tuning and compares the performance of the tuned model with the default model.

+## Conclusion
+This project provides a comprehensive analysis of car price prediction in the American market.
+The findings can be used by the Chinese automobile company to understand the pricing dynamics and make informed decisions about their business strategy.
+The visualizations provide additional insights into model performance and data characteristics.